Skip to main content

 6 Ways to Improve Your Communication Skills at Work

 The good news is that business communication skills are not innate; they can be learned.
-Whether you need to hone your presentation skills or beef up your written communications, there are steps you can take to immediately strengthen these skills to stand out in the workplace, said Karen Wilkinson, the associate dean of liberal arts for communication at Southern New Hampshire University.
+Whether you need to hone your presentation skills or beef up your written communications, there are steps you can take to immediately strengthen these skills to stand out in the workplace, said Dr. Karen Wilkinson, an associate dean of communication programs at Southern New Hampshire University (SNHU) with over three decades of experience in communication, marketing and training.

 1. Learn How to Listen